hedning/nix-bash-completions/README.md

 ## Issues

 - Option exclusion isn't fully implemented, so some options will complete even when they're already entered on the command line.
 The plan is to implement default self exclusion and add `*` to repeatable options.
-- Option stacking doesn't work, so eg. `nix-env -iA nix|` won't complete.
-The plan is to support option stacking.
+- Only the first short option is completed, but `nix-env -iA` is recognized.